compphylo/compphylo.github.io/Oslo2019/PM_files/Dermatonotus_example.md

   B > Back to Ne menu
 ```

-2.3.4) **Conditions Menu**
+## **Conditions Menu**

-Type **H** in the *main menu* to go to the conditions menu.
+Type **H** in the **main menu** to go to the **conditions menu**.
 Here you get a list of parameters and some options.
 You can use the options represented by the letters to set up a condition on your parameters.
 For example if you want Ne0.pop1 to be always larger than Ne0.pop2 and their priors overlap you can go to option **S** and setup a size condition.
 Let's try this.

 ```
   Model Builder >>>> H